Mayon: 2006 eruptions

 Mayon Volcano in satellite image taken on April 18, 1997.

-Mayon's 48th modern-era eruption occurred on July 13, followed by quiet effusion of lava that started on July 14.
+Mayon's 48th eruption, since historic records commenced, occurred on July 13, followed by quiet effusion of lava that started on July 14.
 Nearly 40,000 people were evacuated from the 8 km danger zone on the southeast flank of the volcano.

 After an ash explosion on September 1, a general decline in the overall activity of Mayon was established.
 The decrease in key parameters such as seismicity, sulfur dioxide emission rates and ground inflation all indicated a waning condition.
 The slowdown in the eruptive activity was also evident from the decrease in intensity of crater glow and the diminishing volume of lava extruded from the summit.
 PHILVOLCS Alert Level 4 was lowered to Level 3 on September 11; to Level 2 on October 3; and to Level 1 on October 25.

 2008 eruption

-On August 10, a small summit explosion ejected ash 200 m above the summit, which drifted east-northeast.
+On August 10, 2008, a small summit explosion ejected ash 200 m above the summit, which drifted east-northeast.
 In the weeks prior to the eruption, a visible glow increased within the crater and increased seismicity.